-The current members of the Nominating Committee are Ms. Lloyd, Mr. Murphy and Mr. Schmid.
-After the Annual Meeting we expect Nominating Committee members to be Ms. Lloyd and Mr. Schmid.
+The Nominating Committee is composed of three directors: Mr. Corning, Ms. Lloyd and Mr. Schmid.
+Ms. Lloyd serves as the Chairperson of our Nominating Committee.
 Our Board has determined that each of the members of the Nominating Committee is independent (as independence is currently defined in Rule 5605(a)(2) of the Nasdaq listing standards).
-Ms. Lloyd serves as the chair of our Nominating Committee.
 The Board has adopted a written Nominating Committee charter that is available to stockholders on the Company's website and www.poseida.com.